Quasimaps to moduli spaces of sheaves on a $K3$ surface: Applications

-which is the consequence of the fact that reduced class restricts to a reduced and non-reduced classes (which vanishes, unless $\beta=0$) on irreducible components.
-Putting everything together, we get the following wall-crossing expression for higher-rank DT invariants. \begin{cor}
+where we used the fact that a reduced class restricts to a reduced and non-reduced classes on irreducible components, which implies that it vanishes, unless $\check{\beta}=0$ on one of the components.
+We refer to \cite[Section 3.4]{MNOP} (see also \cite{LW}) for the standard degeneration formula, and to \cite[Section 5.1]{Ob} for the reduced one.